abruzzi/data-fetching-patterns-in-react/README.md

 If we visualize the timeline, you can clearly see that the effort to render the full version of the page is pre-made.
 Thus, there's no need to fetch data dynamically through side effects.

 ![Static Site Generation](images/timeline-1-8-static-site-generation-trans.png)

+It's important to understand that Static Site Generation (SSG) is seldom employed in isolation when constructing a web application.
+Invariably, you'll require certain content to be tailored to individual users or specific scenarios.
+Thus, SSG should be viewed as an adjunct method, rather than a solitary approach, for website development.
+The key lies in discerning which content can be pre-generated to improve the performance and thus user experience.

 We've covered a wide range of patterns and how they apply to various challenges.
 I realize there's quite a bit to take in, from code examples to diagrams.
 If you're looking for a more guided approach, I've put together [a comprehensive tutorial](https://www.icodeit.com.au/tutorials/advanced-network-patterns-react) on my website.
 It offers a more interactive exploration of these concepts, so don't hesitate to check it out for a deeper dive into the subject.